Pippa Bacca: Tributes

-In 2008, a women's compassion movement in Konya, Türkiye, named one of its women's shelters after Bacca.
+In 2008, a women's compassion movement in Konya, Turkey, named one of its women's shelters after Bacca.

-In 2012, a documentary about Bacca's story, La Mariée (The Bride), was directed by Joël Curtz in 2012, featuring video archives from her camera that the film team had been able to recover.
+In 2012, a documentary about Bacca's story, La Mariée (The Bride), was directed by Joël Curtz, featuring video archives from her camera that the film team had been able to recover.

 In 2020, three events honoured Bacca: The White Dress, a semi-fictional book about her last days, by Nathalie Léger (translation from French); Bermdans in bruidsjurk (Roadside Dance in Wedding Dress), a non-fiction book exploring the events leading up to her death, by Sarah Venema (in Dutch); and the dedication of a public garden by the city of Milan in the Brera district.